markshannon/pep622-critique/README.md

-# Objections to PEP 622 (Structural Pattern Matching)
+# Critique of PEP 622 (Structural Pattern Matching)

 The author believe that for a PEP to succeed it needs to show two things.